 - There is no universal formula for healing.
 Every person and his needs are unique.

 - Prevention is better than cure.
 Ayurvedic Medicine advises to balance physical and emotional health.

 - Food and lifestyle practices are the key treatments.
 Instead of taking pills to feel better, eat the right kinds of food and exercise.

 Ayurveda practitioners use more than 20 kinds of Ayurvedic treatments and the most common of them include Yoga, Herbal Medicine, Pranayama breathing exercises and more.

 According to Dr. Indu Arora, an international Ayurveda-Yoga therapist and master teacher, Ayurveda is not something that one has to go to when it is needed.
 Rather, it is the wisdom of our everyday life.
 As an introduction to Ayurveda, watch the video with Dr. Indu talking about the practice of Ayurveda.
 (11.06 minutes)

 Dr. Indu has used specific Ayurvedic tools in the video.
 You can find these items HERE.

 There are 5 elements that build the foundation of Ayurveda.
-The Earth, Fire, Air, Water andare the basic structures of every thing in the universe, including the food that we eat and we humans ourselves.
-These elements intertwine and work together.
+The Earth, Fire, Air, Water and Ether are the basic structures of every thing in the universe, including the food that we eat and we humans ourselves.
+These elements intertwine and work togEther.

 In the Ayurvedic practice, there are 3 types of Doshas or energy sources that every person has to balance.